Skip to main content

 Building your outreach sequence around tender signals

 Once you’ve identified a relevant tender signal, the prospecting sequence matters.
-Here’s a framework that works for SaaS sales in the French public sector.
+Here’s a framework that holds up for SaaS sales in the French public sector.

 Step 1: Qualify the signal